Guide on SDLT Higher Rates: Condition D for Replacing Main Residence

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Introduction to Higher Rates of Stamp Duty for Additional Dwellings
+You may find it helpful to read the original guidance here: Guide on SDLT Higher Rates: Condition D for Replacing Main Residence

 View all HMRC SDLT Guidance Pages Here